Places We Go : Fascinating Florence

 Such a pretty room.

-I even loved the floors.
+I even admired the floors.

 I rarely watched TV on this trip but did catch the weather reports on BBC or CNN.

 My view from bed at dusk.
-The only downside was live singers from 10 pm to 2 am.
+The only downside were live singers from 10 pm to 2 am.
 The hotel manager told us that triple paned windows aren't legal and even the 5-star hotel across the piazza has the same noise issue.
 Earplugs solved the problem.

 axios